acanimal/acanimal.github.io/blog/2020-01-04-updating-column-type.md

 ---
 layout: post
-title: 'How to update a column type (in PostgreSQL)'
+title: How to update a column's type (in PostgreSQL)
 date: 2020-01-04 16:01
 excerpt_separator: <!--more-->
 tags: